xpdeveloperz/WAGWAN-XP/Readme.md

 </div>

-> This creates your own copy of `Knightbot-Mini` under your GitHub account.
+> This creates your own copy of `WAGWAN-XP` under your GitHub account.

 ---